Synarcs/Data-Exfiltration-Security-Framework/README.md

     * Malicious / Suspicious Requests per second window Implementation of Token Bucket Algorithm for rate-limiting DNS traffic over kernel TC egress QDISC (bpf_timer), with refill rate equals 1 sec kernel time-window per-cpu reference.
     * Improve the DNS Volume base rate limiting
-* Cloud-Native orchestrated / containerized exfiltration security (via custom blacklist policy filters and CRD resources) using physical netdev Kernel eBPF programs.
-	* Kernel-enforced Dynamic Response (KDR) for cloud environments: leverages eBPF running over the host physical netdev to generate dynamic blacklist policy filters, intercepted in real-time via Kubernetes-based endpoint security operators.
-These controllers behave as wrappers to add layered security on top of the kernel network stack.
-	* Ongoing integration with Kubernetes using sidecar or guard containers for all pods — running eBPF over the kernel SOCK layer (skb_filter, skb_ops) — enabling real-time detection and prevention of malicious pods attempting data breaches across the entire Kubernetes cluster, thereby security nodes not running the eBPF DNS exfil agent at endpoint.
-Relies on layered security in kernel over each stages of packet processing from physical to virtual netdev.
-* Process-Aware Zero Trust Enforcement in Kernel Data Path
-    * integrates eBPF at the socket and TC layers to enforce packet-level security, dynamically correlating packets to originating processes using pinned maps and tracepoints.
-Malicious processes are contained via userspace-injected seccomp filters and fork tracking, enabling runtime threat response and process isolation across the kernel data path.
 * Zero Trust Architecture with Dual Signatures and Mutual Authentication for eBPF programs loading in cloud distributed systems
 	* Stage 1: Control Plane ↔ Data Plane
 	* gRPC over mutual TLS (mTLS) used for secure communication,